F-35 Lightning II

-All three variants of the F-35 are currently flying and will continue to fly for the next 30 or more years.
-Lockheed Martin has begun to deliver production aircraft to the U.S. government.
+All three variants of the F-35 are currently flying and will continue to fly for more than 50 years.
+Lockheed Martin is currently delivering production aircraft to the U.S. government and international customers.
 With each flight hour and major milestone - including first flights, vertical landings and flights at supersonic speeds - pilots, customers and engineers learn more about the F-35 Lightning II.

 The F-35 Lightning II isn't just a cutting-edge aircraft.
 It also demonstrates the power of collaboration.
 Today, a host of United Kingdom companies are playing their part in developing and building this next-generation aircraft and enhancing the U.K.'s ability to compete in the global technology marketplace.